 Three datalayers are being made available to the public:

 - The Inventory Points layer contains the locations of buildings, burial grounds, structures, and objects (e.g. statues, monuments, walls).
-The points layer is symbolized to indicate the most common historic designation types: 1) National Register of Historic Places, 2) local historic district, 3) both National Register and local historic district, 4) Preservation Restriction, and 5) inventoried but not designated with one of the previous designations.
+The points layer is symbolized to indicate the most common historic designation types: 1) National Register of Historic Places, 2) local historic district, 3) both National Register and local historic district, 4) Preservation Restriction, 5) Massachusetts Historic Landmark (MA/HL) and 6) inventoried but not designated with one of the previous designations.
 Less common designations are not symbolized in MACRIS, but are included in the Designations attribute field (see below).
 MassGIS stores a copy of the point feature class as MHCINV_PT.

 - The Inventory Areas polygon layer includes areas and districts symbolized in MACRIS in a similar manner to Inventory Points.
 MassGIS stores a copy of this polygon feature class as MHCINV_POLY.

-- Another polygon layer, Towns, possesses a binary “y” or blank field to indicate whether MHC staff has completed digitizing the entire inventory for a specific town.
+- Another polygon layer, Towns, possesses a binary “y” or blank field to indicate whether a town has a survey pending digitization.
 Please note that new and updated information is added to MHC files daily, and that there may be considerable lag time before this information is reflected in MACRIS or in MACRIS Maps.
 Map information for “completed” towns may not reflect the most current information on file with MHC.
 MassGIS stores a copy of this polygon feature class as MHCTOWNS_POLY.

 For additional information, users may consult the source records, forms and maps that make up the official Inventory of Historic and Archaeological Assets of the Commonwealth, on file at the MHC, Massachusetts Archives Building, 220 Morrissey Boulevard, Boston, during weekday business hours.
 No appointment is needed.
 For directions, see http://www.sec.state.ma.us/mhc/.